-NURS 4403 Faith Community Nursing 3.
-Fall A theory course focusing on the basic knowledge essential for implementing the role of the faith community nurse.
-Prerequisite: students with nursing as an area of concentration or RN students.
-NURS 4482 Extern Practicum III 2, Spring A clinical practicum in which students work with a nurse preceptor.
-Additional seminars focus on the issues related to the practice of professional nursing.
-A continuation of Extern Practicum I and II.
-NURS 4502 2, January Term Nursing Proficiency Review This course is required for all senior nursing students who score at or below the 50th percentile on the Nursing Proficiency Exam.
-This course is designed to review nursing knowledge required for success on the NCLEX-RN.
-Development of test-taking skills is addressed as well as management of test anxiety.
-Prerequisite: completion of Senior I semester of Nursing curriculum.
-This course is also open to any senior nursing student.
-NURS 4601 Senior Seminar 1.
-Spring A seminar course which provides an opportunity for the synthesis of nursing knowledge with the knowledge acquired in the Common Core Courses and the Flex Core Courses for the nursing area of concentration.
+Health Care Management For Collaborative Practice

+A theory course which focuses on the knowledge essential for implementing leadership and management in agencies providing health care.
+Prerequisite: NURS 4134, NURS 4153 or

+NURS 4601 Senior Seminar

+A seminar course which provides an opportunity for the synthesis of nursing knowledge with the knowledge acquired in the Common Core Courses and the Flex Core Courses for the nursing area of concentration.
 The focus of the course is the integration of these knowledge areas with the real world of professional nursing practice.
 Prerequisites: NURS 4043, NURS 4143, NURS 4223 and NURS 4242; or concurrent enrollment; or approval of the dean of the College of Nursing.

-NURS 4723 Essentials of Nursing Practice II 3.
-On Demand A clinical course designed to meet the learning needs of senior level students who require additional clinical experiences.
+NURS 4723 Essentials of Nursing Practice II

+A clinical course designed to meet the learning needs of senior level students who require additional clinical experiences.
 The emphasis is on the application of the nursing process and related concepts.
 Prerequisites: senior standing and permission of the dean of the College of Nursing.
 Additional fee required.

-NURS 4803 Practicum: Faith Community Nursing 3, January Term A clinical course that focuses on the practice of faith community nursing.
+NURS 4803 Practicum: Faith Community Nursing

+A clinical course that focuses on the practice of faith community nursing.
 Prerequisite: NURS 4403.
 Additional fee required.

-NURS 4859 Cross-Cultural Health Ministry 1 to 3, January Term This course is designed to provide a cross-cultural experience for beginning practitioners in health ministry.
+NURS 4859 Cross-Cultural Health Ministry

+1 to 3, January Term

+This course is designed to provide a cross-cultural experience for beginning practitioners in health ministry.
 This is a community oriented practicum course which focuses on the application of the nursing process within the community.
 Using group process, target populations will be identified and interventions planned, implemented and evaluated.
 Additional fee required.
 Prerequisite: completion of Senior I semester of Nursing curriculum.

-NURS 4901 NCLEX Preparation 1, Spring This course is required for all nursing students who have completed NURS 4503 Nursing Proficiency Review.
+NURS 4901 NCLEX Preparation

+This course is required for all nursing students who have completed NURS 4503 Nursing Proficiency Review.
 The purpose of this course is to implement the study plan designed in the previous course.
 Prerequisite: concurrently enrolled in Senior II courses.
 Students must make a C or higher in order to graduate.

-NURS 4999 Independent Study in Nursing 1 to 4 Independent study for juniors and seniors with at least a B average in Nursing.
+NURS 4999 Independent Study in Nursing

+Independent study for juniors and seniors with at least a B average in Nursing.
 Additional fee may be required.
 Prerequisites: approval of the dean and completion of a 4999 Independent Study form.

-PHILOSOPHY COURSE OFFERINGS
+PHILOSOPHYCOURSE OFFERINGS